Michael Abraham (rabbi): Personal life

-Abraham was born in the city of Haifa, studied in a yeshiva high-school and then at Yeshivat Har Etzion.
+Abraham was born in the city of Haifa, studied in a Midrashiat Noam yeshiva high-school and then at Yeshivat Har Etzion.
 He served in the IDF as a tank commander.
 He went on to study in an ultra-orthodox yeshiva in Bnei Brak.
 He received a bachelor's degree in electrical engineering from Tel Aviv University and a master's and Phd in theoretical physics from Bar-Ilan University focused on mesoscopic physics.
-He spent several years in town of Yeruham teaching at the local Hesder yeshiva.
+He spent several years in the town of Yeruham teaching at the local Hesder yeshiva.
 Since 2012, he lives in Lod and teaches at Bar-Ilan University's Institute of Advanced Torah Studies.
 Abraham is married and has six children.

 Works

-Together with Gavriel Hazut, Avrham founded an organization called 'mida tova' focused on the use of formal logic and talmudical hermeneutics in the modern study of torah and halakha (Jewish law).
-He is also part of group in Bar-Ilan University who publish "Studies in Talmudic Logic".
-Abraham authored a series of popular books analyzing the relationship between Judaism and postmodernism as well as other issues at the intersection of philosophy, religion and science.
+Together with Gavriel Hazut, Avrham founded an organization called 'mida tova' focused on the use of formal logic and talmudical hermeneutics in the modern study of Torah and halakha (Jewish law).
+He is also part of the group in Bar-Ilan University who publish "Studies in Talmudic Logic".
+Abraham authored a series of popular books analyzing the relationship between Judaism and postmodernism as well as other issues at the intersection of philosophy, religion, and science.
 Abraham is known as an independent thinker with unorthodox views on several controversial topics including his attitude towards religious dogma and the need to reform parts of Halakha.